OVERWATERING A LAWN

 Overwatered soil becomes waterlogged, reducing the amount of oxygen available to roots.
 Grass needs oxygen to absorb nutrients, sustain beneficial microbial populations, and grow properly.
 Without proper aeration, thatch buildup becomes a problem.
 The lack of decomposition in waterlogged soil can lead to excessive thatch, a layer of dead grass that suffocates the lawn.

-Necrotic Ring Spot is Always in an Overwatered Lawn
+Necrotic Ring Spot is a Symptom of an Overwatered Lawn

 Weeds like crabgrass, plantain, and sedges thrive in wet conditions.
 Overwatering gives these weeds a competitive advantage over grass.